d4vidsha/shadow-dimension-game/README.md

 ## Features of the game
 ### Timescale controls
 The timescale determines the speed objects move in the game.
 It does not however affect the speed of the player.
-There are maximum and minimum values for the timescale, which can be found in the `ShadowDimension.java` file.
+There are maximum and minimum values for the timescale, which can be found in the `src/ShadowDimension.java` file.
 ### W key
 In development of the game, `W` is used to move the player to the next level without having to complete the current level.
 This is useful for testing the game.